"Thinking Quantum": Lectures on Quantum Theory: Mathematical Background

 Quantum theory is the theoretical framework believed to describe all aspects of our universe at the most fundamental level.
-Mathematically, it is surprisingly simple.
-However, conceptually, it is very hard to understand using the intuition we have from living in a \textquotedbl classical\textquotedbl{} world.
+Mathematically, as we will see, it is relatively simple, although much more abstract than classical physics.
+However, conceptually, it is very hard to understand using the classical intuition we have from our daily lives.
 In these lectures we will learn to develop quantum intuition.

-First we shall learn some basic mathematical tools of linear algebra and probability theory.
-These tools will be used extensively later on, so pay attention and make sure to solve all of the exercises.
+In this chapter we shall learn some basic mathematical concepts, focusing on complex numbers, linear algebra, and probability theory, which will be used extensively throughout the course.
+Even if the student is already familiar with these concepts, it is still a good idea to go over this chapter, since the unique notation commonly used in quantum mechanics is different than the notation used elsewhere in mathematics and physics.